loopbackio/loopback-next/docs/site/DEVELOPING.md

 6. Run `update-ts-project-refs` to update TypeScript project references

+7. Run `update-monorepo-file` to update `docs/site/MONOREPO.md`

-7. Remind to update `CODEOWNERS` and `docs/site/MONOREPO.md` If you would like to do it manually, follow steps below:
+8. Remind to update `CODEOWNERS`.
+If you would like to do it manually, follow steps below:

 To add a new package by hand, create a folder in [`packages`](https://github.com/strongloop/loopback-next/tree/master/packages)